rwdroge/oe_web_api/README.md

 > code .
 ```

 That's all there is to it, VSC will do the rest.
-Make sure to select to Reopen In Container once that message pops up.
+It will spin up containers for a compiler, PASOE instance and OE DB.
+Make sure to select to <b>Reopen In Container</b> once that message pops up in Visual Studio Code.

 This example is based on the Sports2020 db (of course :)).
 It supports paging ("limit" and "offset"), sorting ("sort_by") and basic